 Is GPON ready for prime time?
 With technology, there is a natural resistance to change for fear of being on the bleeding edge, where the technology is not up to the hype.
 But once a new technology proves to be equal to the expectations and can be implemented at a lower cost, it is ready for prime time.

 A Passive Optical Network (PON) is a network architecture using a fiber cabling point-to-multipoint design that enables a single optical fiber to serve multiple premises as an alternative to traditional copper cable.
-Essentially, the light signal passes through one or many levels of beam splitters to provide signal to many end points from a single strand of fiber cable.
+Essentially, the light signal passes through one or many levels of beam splitters to provide a signal to many endpoints from a single strand of fiber cable.
 PONs have been implemented around the world for some time now, especially in countries that had no installed base of copper cable.

-There are two PON standards which are related to the design of the PON.
+There are two PON standards that are related to the design of the PON.
 One is EPON (Ethernet Passive Optical Network) from IEEE (Institute of Electronics and Electrical Engineers).
 The other is GPON (Gigabit Passive Optical Network) from ITU (International Telecommunications Union).
 Both are potential solutions for commercial developments to reduce both capital and operational expenses as an alternative to copper cabling.
 In recent months, the cost/benefit has received a great deal of attention.

 At a recent Hotel Technology Next Generation (HTNG) meeting, I participated in a discussion panel that focused on “Fiber to the Guestroom”, a specific application of GPON.

-HTNG is a global organization started in 2002 to foster collaboration between hoteliers and technology providers to promote the development of next generation technologies which shall enable them to do business globally in the 21st century.
+HTNG is a global organization started in 2002 to foster collaboration between hoteliers and technology providers to promote the development of next-generation technologies which shall enable them to do business globally in the 21st century.

 COPPER versus FIBER

 In a hotel application, replacing the traditional copper cable infrastructure (Cat 5e, Cat 6) with fiber has been evaluated for years.
-Historically, the cost/benefit analysis of Cat 6 versus fiber to the guestroom revealed two major hurtles for the fiber systems – higher component costs and a need for electrical current to power POE devices.
+Historically, the cost/benefit analysis of Cat 6 versus fiber to the guestroom revealed two major hurdles for the fiber systems – higher component costs and a need for electrical current to power POE devices.